 - So you have an exciting result?
 Now what?
-Depending on the skills and resources at your site and within your institution, there are a number of ways a site communicator might handle a news-worthy result. general guidelines are listed here, but if you’re in doubt, don’t hesitate to reach out to the NCO for advice.
+Depending on the skills and resources at your site and within your institution, there are a number of ways a site communicator might handle a news-worthy result.
+General guidelines are listed here, but if you’re in doubt, don’t hesitate to reach out to the LNO for advice.

 - The Network uses the USLTER Facebook account primarily to share information and activities that may resonate most strongly with students, educators and public audiences.
 Consider following the USLTER Facebook account to receive (and share) regular updates.
 Education-Outreach managers also maintain a private Facebook group for education-specific content.

 - The @USLTER Twitter account is more oriented toward LTER science, data-sharing, and science communications.
 We track a list of LTER sites that tweet, as well as a variety of key science bloggers, journalists and twitter-savvy scientists.

 - We’ve also developed a brief Twitter for Scientists primer on how to use twitter as a professional development and networking tool.

 - The US LTER YouTube account is a place to find inspiration, share your site’s videos, or maintain an online home for LTER video content.
 PLease let us know when you have new video content available, so we can amplify it.

 - Video abstracts are an exciting new trend in scientific publishing.
 They can be as simple to produce as recording a Skype conversation with your students.
 Or they can be fully scripted and incorporate photos, animations and field video.